esm7/obsidian-map-view/README.md

 This is useful for notes that represent a single specific location.
 It's also compatible with the way other useful plugins like [obsidian-leaflet](https://github.com/valentine195/obsidian-leaflet-plugin) read locations, and allows some interoperability.

-Another way that the plugin parses location data is through inline location URLs in the format of `[link name](geo:40.68,-74.04)`, which allow multiple markers in the same note.
+Another way that the plugin parses location data is through inline location URLs in the format of `[link-name](geo:40.68,-74.04)`, which allow multiple markers in the same note.
 To prevent the need to scan the full content of all your notes, it requires an empty `locations:` tag in the note front matter ('locations' and not 'location').
 Example: